vogtb/spreadsheet/README.md

 * SUM_ formulas
 * ACCRINT

-# Refactor SheetFormulaTest.ts into FormulaTest.ts
-There's no reason the formulas need to be strings.
-Involves refactoring SupportedFormulas.ts and where we uses the "override" formulas.

 ### Date-Time issues
 Here are a couple of the issues with Dates and so on:
 * There seem to be a few issues where someone did something sloppy inside formulaJS, and timezones, daylight-savings,